Day 1 You'll See:

 Capitol Hill Tour

-Every student trip to our nation’s bustling capitol should require a visit to the seat of our legislative and judicial branches.
+Every student trip to our nation’s bustling capital should require a visit to the seat of our legislative and judicial branches.
 Explore the magnificent Capitol and Supreme Court Buildings, visit the stately Jefferson Building at the Library of Congress and enjoy the breathtaking living exhibits of the U.S. Botanic Garden.

 Supreme Court Tour